"Waabizheshi and the Mermaid"

 Simone McLeod (her traditional name is Aki’-egwaniizid, which is an Ojibwe name meaning "Earth Blanket") is an Anishinaabe painter and poet, born in Winnipeg, Manitoba in 1962, and a member of Pasqua First Nation in Saskatchewan.
 She belongs to he Name doodem (Sturgeon clan) of her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River First Nation) of Manitoba.
 Simone descends from a long line of Midewiwin seers and healers and artists.
 Her artwork has been appreciated by several art collectors and educational and health care institutions from Canada, as well as by art lovers from all over the world.

 Zhaawano Giizhik, an American currently living in Amsterdam in the Netherlands, was born in 1959 in North Carolina, USA.
 Zhaawano has Anishinaabe blood running through his veins, the doodem of his ancestors from Baawiting (Sault Ste.
 Marie, Upper Michigan) is Waabizheshi, Marten.
 As an artist and a writer and a jewelry designer, Zhaawano draws on the oral and pictorial traditions of his ancestors.
 In doing so he sometimes works together with kindred artists.
-He has done several art projects with Simone and hopes to continue to do so in the future.
+He has done several art projects with Simone McLeod in the years 2012-2018.

 * The story 'Waabizheshi and the Mermaid' is loosely based on the traditional story 'Nebaunaubee', related by Basil Johnston in his book Ojibway History.
 University of Nebraska press Lincoln and London, First Book printing 1990, p.
 169 / 170.